Violeta-de-Anca/Toxicology_IBG_UU/R_introduction.md

 Please remember to read the output when is installing the packages.
 Now install these packages: tidyr, tidyselect, dplyr, ggplot2, viridis, gplots, qqman, data.table, diffdf, useful, stringr.

-From here on is were it starts this first session!
+From here on is where it starts this first session!

 ## Now we can start working on some dataset
-Let's start by loading our example dataset to see what is it.
+Let's start by loading our example dataset to see what it is.

 ```diff
 dataset = fread(input = "dataset_for_first_session.csv",header=T)
 ```

 Now as we human record the results, errors can be made.
-Note that one column is extrangely named.
+Note that one column is strangely named.
 We as the data analyst take note of this and we need to correct it.

 ```diff
 setnames(dataset, old = c("strange column name"),